timozander/timozander.de/src/content/blog/tips-for-speaking-at-conferences.md

 ___

 Similarly to [how I advocated for teaching](/blog/why-you-should-teach/), I strongly believe that speaking in “public” is beneficial in many ways.
 Especially regional conferences present a good opportunity since their audiences are often smaller.
 Alternatively, if you opt for a larger conference, choose a specific niche that you are interested in that is not already well-covered in their program.
-Organizers are usually keep their eyes open for interesting submissions that are a little off the beaten track.
+Organizers are usually keeping their eyes open for interesting submissions that are a little off the beaten track.